-5.2.2 Module expirationd
+4.2.2 Module expirationd

-For a commercial-grade example of a Lua rock that works with Tarantool, let us look at expirationd, which Tarantool supplies on GitHub with an Artistic license.
-The expirationd lua program is lengthy (about 500 lines), so here we will only highlight the matters that will be enhanced by studying the full source later.
+For a commercial-grade example of a Lua rock that works with Tarantool, let us look at the source code of expirationd, which Tarantool supplies on GitHub with an Artistic license.
+The expirationd.lua program is lengthy (about 500 lines), so here we will only highlight the matters that will be enhanced by studying the full source later.